MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ### App hygiene feature update

-Starting on June 1, 2023, management of unused apps, unused credentials, and expiring credentials is only available to app governance customers with Microsoft Entra Workload Identities Premium.
+Starting on June 1, 2023, management of unused apps, unused credentials, and expiring credentials is only available to app governance customers with Microsoft Entra Workload ID Premium.

 For more information, see [Secure apps with app hygiene features](app-governance-secure-apps-app-hygiene-features.md) and [What are workload identities?](/azure/active-directory/workload-identities/workload-identities-overview).